-- has the ability to master methods and tools in a complex discipline and to demonstrate innovativeness regarding the methods used, - knows the principles and methods in the context of their application in practice, - is able to grasp and apply the rapid developments in the field of computer science, which are encountered in work life, quickly and correctly, based on a fundamental understanding of the concepts and methods of computer science, - is capable of finding and defending arguments for solving problems.
+- has the ability to master methods and tools in a complex discipline and to demonstrate innovativeness regarding the methods used. - knows the principles and methods in the context of their application in practice, - is able to grasp and apply the rapid developments in the field of computer science, which are encountered in work life, quickly and correctly, based on a fundamental understanding of the concepts and methods of Informatics, - is capable of finding and defending arguments for solving problems.

-The thematic focus will be based on the choice of courses in the areas of Effiziente Algorithmen, Betriebliche Informations- und Kommunikationssysteme, Wissensmanagement, Komplexitätsmanagement and Software- und Systems Engineering.
+The thematic focus will be based on the choice of courses in the areas of Applied Technical Cognitive Systems, Business Information Systems, Critical Information Infrastructures, Information Service Engineering, Security - Usability - Society or Web Science.